 No industry was left unaffected by the global coronavirus pandemic, with the beauty world being significantly impacted by the virus.
-Unfortunately, many stores, salons, and other places of treatment were closed down temporarily, driving businesses into the online sphere.
+Unfortunately, many stores, beauty salons, and other places of treatment were closed down temporarily, driving businesses into the online sphere.
 Hairdressers and beauty salons in Fremantle were no exception to this, as the city closed up shop to help limit the spread of COVID-19.
-However, the pandemic has shown the resilience of the beauty industry and its ability to adapt to rapidly changing circumstances.
-This blog will be looking at how the beauty industry responded to the coronavirus pandemic, as well as how we at Kinks, as a hairdresser in Fremantle, were forced to adapt to survive the lockdown.
+However, the pandemic has really highlighted the resilience of the beauty industry and its ability to adaptability towards rapidly changing circumstances.
+This blog will be looking at how the beauty industry responded to the coronavirus pandemic, as well as how we at Kinks Salon, as a hairdresser in Fremantle, survived the lockdown.

-With cities going into lockdown, many different hairdressers and beauty salons turned to Zoom to keep providing assistance.
-These virtual consultations allowed for the beauty industry to continue to operate, providing a safe and effective way for professionals to provide consultation to clients.
+With cities around the world going into lockdown, many different hairdressers and beauty salons turned to video conferencing apps such as Zoom to keep providing assistance.
+These virtual consultations allowed for the beauty industry to continue to operate, providing a safe and effective way for professionals to interact with and provide consultation to clients.
 The same goes for popular beauty industry events, in which people could participate in the event in an online community or group call.

-Without the aid of any in-store beauty or hair treatments, many businesses and clients moved into a more DIY approach.
-Certain businesses in the beauty industry produced innovative DIY products or special packages that they could offer their customers.
+Without the aid of any in-store beauty or hair treatments, many businesses and clients moved into a more Do It Yourself approach.
+Certain businesses in the beauty industry produced innovative DIY products or special packages that they could offer to their customers.
 This allowed for clients to apply the products themselves without having to enter a traditional store for their treatment.

 The Rise of TikTok